library(tidyverse)1 Introduction

 1.1.3 Pipes %>%

-The Tidyverse tools use a pipe: %>% or |> The pipe allows the output of a previous command to be used as input to another command instead of using nested functions.
-It means, pipe binds individual steps into a sequence and it reads from left to right.
-In base R the logic of reading is from inside out and you have to save all the steps separately.
+The tidyverse tools use a pipe: %>% or |>.
+The pipe allows the output of a previous command to be used as input to another command, rather than using nested functions.
+It means that a pipe binds individual steps into a sequence, and it reads from left to right.
+In base R, the logic of reading is from inside out, and you have to save all the steps separately.

-See this example of the same steps with different approaches>
+See this example of the same steps with different approaches:

-Base R method
+Base R method:

 data <- read_excel("data/forest_understory/Axmanova-Forest-understory-diversity-analyses.xlsx")